Christmas in Tattertown: History

 Bakshi originated the idea for Tattertown in high school, where it was originally a comic strip called Junk Town.
 The strip made light of the human condition by showing the value of things we throw away.

 Bakshi worked with Nickelodeon to bring his strip to life as a regular television series, which would have served as Nickelodeon's first original animated series.
 In 1988, they commissioned him to create a pilot for the series.
-It aired on December 21, 1988 during the network's Nick at Nite block of programming.
+The pilot was animated by Ed Bell, Kent Butterworth, Charlie Downs, Tony Fucile, Steve Gordon, Mike Kazaleh, Steve Markowski, Tom Minton, Virgil Ross, Irven Spence, and Phil Young, with overseas animation done by Wang Film Productions and supervised by David Marshall.
+The music was composed by Gary M. Anderson.
+The pilot aired on December 21, 1988, during the network's Nick at Nite block of programming.

 Originally the series was to be picked up in 1989 for 39 episodes, but after a controversy involving an episode from Bakshi's other series Mighty Mouse: The New Adventures, the project was abandoned.
 Nickelodeon renamed the pilot Christmas in Tattertown and aired it annually as a special until 1992.
-Bakshi has retained rights to the pilot and in an interview on his official website conducted on August 2, 2007, he confirmed a DVD release, however, no such release has happened.
+Bakshi has retained rights to the pilot and the characters.
+In an interview on his official website conducted on August 2, 2007, he confirmed a DVD release; however, no such release has happened.

 In 1995, the special aired in syndication under the title A Tattertown Christmas alongside the Rocko's Modern Life Christmas special "Rocko's Modern Christmas!".